benaccowling/benaccowling.github.io/content/projects/creating-my-coding-blog-with-Hugo.md

 ![Website Files](/img/website_files.png)

 ‘cd bencowling’ navigated me into my newly created directory where I used ‘git init’ to make a git repository containing the website files to allow me to host the site on GitHub later on.
-I then downloaded a theme From.in the GitHub page of the Hugo theme as a submodule.
+I then downloaded a theme from the GitHub page of the Hugo theme as a submodule.
 I chose the ‘coder’ theme because it suits my blog and it is mobile responsive.

 In order to tweak the theme to suit my website, I altered my Hugo.toml to include the settings offered by the coder theme.